Balmiki4/HealthVista/README.md

 - Implement map feature for finding nearby hospitals and health professionals
 - Develop consistent layout for application

+**Keshav**
+- Implement a insurance recommender feature for the users
+- Test the insurance recommender feature thoroughly to ensure accuracy, relevance, and usability.

 ## Future Features

 In future sprints, we plan to implement the following features: